 Trained information specialists answer calls, transfer callers to state services or other appropriate intake centers in their states, and connect them to local assistance and support.
 You can also visit the online treatment locator for more information.
 Sober living homes are populated by groups of people who are recovering and striving to maintain abstinence.
 You should move to a sober home after a stay in an inpatient facility if you are concerned about staying sober on your own.

 Some sober living homes allow residents to stay as long as they want, while others have limits on how long a person can live there.
 Prices vary for staying in transitional houses, but most of the time it costs about the same as living in a modest apartment or house.
 Living in this type of environment can promote lasting recovery, helping people maintain their sobriety as they adjust to life during and after treatment.
 Ethos Structured Sober Living is a recovering men's community located in the heart of West Los Angeles.
 Sober life is seen in greater detail in Sober House, a spin-off of Celebrity Rehab, which documents Celebrity Rehab alumni as they enter such facilities.
 Alcohol and drug addiction affects the whole family.

+SAMHSA's mission is to reduce the impact of substance abuse and mental illness on communities across the United States.
+Explains how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
+For additional resources, visit the SAMHSA store.
 If you are uninsured or underinsured, we will refer you to the state office, which is responsible for state-funded treatment programs.
 In addition, we can often refer you to facilities that charge on a sliding fee scale or that accept Medicare or Medicaid.